adventure-island/tensorlab/README.md

 # Tensorlab
-Tensorlab is a very versatile and flexible deep learning tool which helps you very quickly setup experiments for time series data modelling and prediction, using Keras(with Tensorflow backend)
+Tensorlab is a very versatile and flexible deep learning tool which can you very quickly setup experiments for time series data modelling and prediction, using Keras(with Tensorflow backend), it might be you next favorite toy once you get it working:)

 This tool requires basic understanding of the following concepts and frameworks
 * Deep learning architeturs